1600-B Smith Road * Austin, Texas 78721 * PHONE: 512.854.9600 * FAX: 512.854.9611

 County Extension Director

-Dolores has been employed with the Texas A&M AgriLife Extension Service since 1983, and has worked as a County Extension Agent in Travis County since 1998.
-As the County Extension Director, Dolores provides leadership and supervision to over 70 professional, paraprofessional, and support staff that contribute to Extension’s diverse and innovative educational efforts in Travis County.
-Dolores holds a Bachelors and Masters degree from Texas Woman’s University, and is an alumnus of the SALE Leadership Extension Program.
+Maggie began her career with Texas A&M AgriLife Extension Services in 2000.
+As the County Extension Director, Maggie provides leadership and supervision to over 70 professional, paraprofessional and support staff that contribute to Extensions diverse and innovative educational efforts in Travis County.
+Maggie has a Master’s degree in Agriculture and a Bachelor of Science in Psychology/Sociology from Texas A&M Kingsville.

 4-H & Youth Development